Shade Munro: Amateur career

 In 1996, he returned to New Zealand and he played for club side Te Puke Sports.

-He retired at the end of 1996-97 season, the knee injury he suffered in 1990 cutting short his career.
+He retired at the end of 1996–97 season, a knee injury he suffered in 1990 cutting short his career.

 Provincial career

 He came through the Glasgow District U21 side to play for the senior District side in the 1980s.

-In 1989-90 he played for the famous unbeaten Glasgow District side that remained unbeaten all season.
+In 1989–90 he played for the Glasgow District side that remained unbeaten all season.

-In 1987 he went on to represent the provincial team in New Zealand, Wairarapa Bush in a Ranfurly Shield Challenge against the mighty Auckland, which included 14 current All Blacks at the time.
+In 1987 he went on to represent the provincial team in New Zealand, Wairarapa Bush in a Ranfurly Shield Challenge against Auckland, which included 14 current All Blacks.

 In 1996 in his second spell in New Zealand, he again went on to represent the provincial team, Bay of Plenty in 14 games, the highlight being another Ranfurly Shield challenge against Auckland at Eden Park.

-When the Glasgow District turned professional in 1996 as Glasgow Warriors, he went on to have 4 caps with the Glasgow side, before his retirement in 1997.
+When the Glasgow District turned professional in 1996 as Glasgow Warriors, he went on to play four times with the Glasgow side, before his retirement in 1997.